geoffreysperl/teaching/_pages/research.md

 ## Upcoming Presentation

-I will be presenting at Chaosium Con 2025 on a panel titled "TTRPGs in Education: Theory, Practice & Play," where I'll be sharing insights from my classroom implementation and research.
+I will be presenting at Chaosium Con 2025 on a panel titled "Chaos(ium) in the Classroom," where I'll be sharing insights from my classroom implementation and research.
 This presentation will explore:

 * Theoretical foundations of game-based learning
 * Practical strategies for implementing TTRPGs in diverse classrooms